When your engine cranks, but fails to start, it could be, because of no spark.

 A Bad Crankshaft Position (CKP) Sensor

 First of all, look for any broken, loose or corroded wires, from the sensor to the (PCM).
-The crankshaft position (CKP) sensor monitors the position or rotational speed of the crankshaft.
-If the crankshaft position sensor has failed completely, and isn’t sending a signal to the (ECU) at all; then the computer won’t send any fuel to the injectors.
+The crankshaft position (CKP) sensor, monitors the position or rotational speed of the crankshaft.
+If the crankshaft position sensor has failed completely, it will not send a signal to the (ECU) at all.
+Then, the computer won’t send any fuel to the injectors.
 This will leave you unable to start the car.

 A Bad Ignition Module

-Ignition modules are solid state switching devices; that typically use a component like a transistor to switch the current flow; through the primary winding of an ignition coil on and off.
+Ignition modules are solid state switching devices.
+And, they typically use a component, like a transistor, to switch the current flow on and off.
 In that way, an ignition module works a lot like mechanical points.
-However, ignition modules are not able to do the job alone.
-An ignition module, requires some type of external input in order to activate.
+However, ignition modules, are not able to do the job alone.
+An ignition module, requires some type of external input, in order to activate.

-If your vehicle stalls unexpectedly during operation and will not start again; it is likely because, of loose or corroded electrical connections in the ignition module.
+So, your vehicle may stall unexpectedly during operation and will not start again.
+Then, it is likely, because of loose or corroded electrical connections, in the ignition module.
 In this case, check the switch, clean oxidized terminals, and replace broken wires if necessary.
 Another problem is damage by overheating.
 If you cannot start the car, you need to test the ignition control module.

 One of the first symptoms of a bad ignition pickup is, an engine that stalls and eventually will not restart.